odpi/egeria-docs/site/docs/concepts/repository-governance-engine.md

 # Repository Governance Engine

-The repository governance engine describes a set of related [repository governace services](/guides/developer/repository-governance-services/overview) that perform governance on open metadata repositories such as dynamically manage [open metadata archives](/concepts/open-metadata-archives) based on changes in the open metadata.
+The repository governance engine describes a set of related [repository governance services](/guides/developer/repository-governance-services/overview) that perform governance on open metadata repositories such as dynamically manage [open metadata archives](/concepts/open-metadata-archives) based on changes in the open metadata.

-An repository governance engine is hosted in the [Repository Governance Open Metadata Engine Service (OMES)](/services/omes/repository-governance/overview) running on one or more [Engine Host OMAG Servers](/concepts/engine-host).
+A repository governance engine is hosted in the [Repository Governance Open Metadata Engine Service (OMES)](/services/omes/repository-governance/overview) running on one or more [Engine Host OMAG Servers](/concepts/engine-host).

 When a repository governance engine is called, it is passed a governance request type and request parameters.
 This is mapped to a call to a repository governance service through the [repository governance engine definition](/concepts/governance-engine-definition).